-Tuition fee is the biggest expenditure of all your student life if you go to school in US.
-If you work in US for some time, you get benefits and save tuition.
-I will try to explain the difference and tell you ways how to get it and tell you why you can not get at some places.
+Tuition fee is the biggest expenditure of all your student life, if you go to school in the US.
+If you work in US for some time, you maybe eligible for certain benefits and save on tuition fee.
+I will try to explain the difference and tell you various options on how to get it and tell you why you can not get at some places.

 In- State Tuition :

 Well, as it says, it is tuition you pay if you are from the state or have lived in the state or your parents are from that state.
 As said above, it is HALF of out of state tuition.
 First question we get is WHY ?
 Second question WHY ?
 Third question WHY NOT ME ?

 Because, you are from state or your parents are from that state, it is assumed that you or your parents paid Income taxes for state and other taxes on vehicle, property, etc. Bottom line, your taxes are doing the trick here and getting you a big saving on Tuition.
 In fact, the State Budget has allocation for all the State Schools.
 Thats where the money is coming for schools to give you in-state.
 Why NOT You ?
 Simply, because you haven’t paid taxes as you are on F1 and just came to US.
 The concept of In state tuition only works for State funded schools and NOT private schools.
 So, if you go to a private schools, there is only one fee…that is TUITION FEE 🙂

 In State if you Worked in a State on H1 ?